roboception/rc_generic_robot_interface_robot/README.md

 ### Implementation Guidelines

-When implementing robot-side communication, connect to port 7100, use Protocol V1 with the fixed-length binary protocol, and implement proper timeout and error handling.
-Build the 8-byte header with magic number "GRI\0", protocol version 1, message length, pose format, and action.
-Pack pose data using the robot's assigned format, scale all pose components by 1,000,000 before transmission (positions in millimeters), and use little-endian byte order for all multi-byte values.
+When implementing robot-side communication, connect to port 7100 and implement proper timeout and error handling.
+Follow the protocol specifications outlined above, ensuring correct message construction, pose data packing, and response parsing.
+First, find out your robot controller's rotation format using the [Pose Format Reference](https://doc.rc-cube.com/latest/en/gri.html#pose-formats).

-For new robot platform integrations, study the existing ABB, FANUC, and Python implementations as reference examples, and always validate your implementation against the [official protocol documentation](https://doc.rc-cube.com/latest/en/gri.html).
+For new robot platform integrations, stick to the Python reference implementation as the primary reference example, and study the existing ABB and FANUC implementations for platform-specific patterns.
+Always validate your implementation against the [official protocol documentation](https://doc.rc-cube.com/latest/en/gri.html).